open-telemetry/opentelemetry-python/docs/getting-started.rst

 The above is a great example, but it's very manual.
 Within the telemetry space, there are common actions that one wants to instrument:

-* HTTP respones from web services
+* HTTP responses from web services
 * HTTP requests from clients
 * Database calls